Great California Shakeout Earthquake Drill

 - Be aware of any students or coworkers with physical limitations who may need help in evacuating the building, especially down stairs.
 If it is not physically possible to assist someone from a building, try to relocate them to an open patio or breeze-way where emergency responders can access.

-- Do not re-enter the building until you get an all clear notification from authorized personnel (law enforcement, Campus Security and/or Maintenance).
+- Do not re-enter the building until you get an all clear notification from authorized personnel such as Law Enforcement, Campus Safety or Facilities staff.

 EARTHQUAKE INFORMATIONAL RESOURCES

 Wonder what would happen if the "BIG ONE" struck?
-Watch this video of a simulated 7.8 earthquake, directed by Theo Alexopoulos in 2008.
+Watch this video of a simulated 7.8 earthquake.